smatechnologies/opconmft-docs/docs/server-triggers.md

 To select a Filter Type value, select the **magic wand** to the right of the Event definition field.
 The required argument can then be selected from the drop-down list.
-- arguments are prefixed with the DATA and when inserted into the event definition as [[$EXTERNAL.DATA.argument]].
+- All information contained within the CloudEvents event and available as a property is prefixed with the identifier EXTERNAL.DATA.
-- when using date properties on events, use [[$DATE]] and not [[$SCHEDULE DATE]] as there is no schedule and the $SCHEDULE DATE has no reference which will cause an error.
+- When using date properties on events, use [[$DATE]] and not [[$SCHEDULE DATE]] as there is no schedule and the $SCHEDULE DATE has no reference which will cause an error.

 ## Examples